frederic-perez/AmE-dictionary/data/dictionary.md

 __formals__ _n_
 __Formica__
 __formidable__
-__formula milk__ _n_ :two: An artificial substitute for breast milk intended for feeding infants.
+__formula milk__ _n_ :three: An artificial substitute for breast milk intended for feeding infants.
 It can come in powdered form to be mixed with water or in instant liquid form.
 __formulate__ _v_ _I was formulating my question._
 __forsake__ _v_ :seven: (forsaken) Leave someone who needs or counts on you; leave in the lurch. _Syn_ desert, desolate, abandon
 __forsaken<sup>1</sup>__ _v_ :two: The past participle of forsake.